emissary-ingress/emissary/docs/tutorials/projects.md

 4. Make updates to your service.
 5. Preview updates before pushing them live.

+See [The Project CRD section](../../topics/using/projects/) for a more in-depth introduction to the `Project` resource.

 ## Before You Begin

 You will need: